phantomcurve/Neighbor/README.md

 # Neighbor Number

-#### This is a simple web app for converting a random number into a phrase if it includes the numbers 1, 2, or 3.
+#### This is a simple web app for converting portions of a random user-generated number (converted into an array including all preceding numbers) into a phrased string if/when the generated array includes the numbers 1, 2, or 3.

 #### By Tim Roth